tu-delft-library/BSc_Research_Ethics_for_Personal_Data/book/guiding_questions.md

 ## Scenario: Video

-This video gives an example of a researcher who is delving into ethical questions as she plans and designs a study.
+This video gives an example of a researcher who is delving into the ethical questions as she plans and designs a study.

 :::{dropdown} This 2-part video is still in creation and will be embedded here!
 See the script for Part I:
 **Part I:**